-This is a very special adventure that takes you to the very north of India, close to the Chinese border, very close to the Pakistan border, through a secluded valley with the last two remaining villages of the Aryan people and needs special military permits to enter (don’t worry, we look after that for you).
-You’ll stay in an ancient monastery, camp at a sacred lake, stay at an Ecolodge, and a number of guesthouses and hotels.
-After 7 years of designing Himalayan motorcycle adventures, Rex thinks he’s cracked the perfect motorcycle adventure.
+This is a very special adventure that takes you to the very north of India, close to both the Chinese and Pakistan borders, through a secluded valley with the last two remaining villages of the Aryan people which needs special military permits to enter (don’t worry, we look after that for you).
+You’ll stay at an ancient monastery, camp at a sacred lake, stay at an Ecolodge, and a number of guesthouses and hotels.
+After 10 years of designing Himalayan motorcycle adventures, Rex thinks he’s cracked the perfect motorcycle adventure.

-We’ve been building up to the climax of the adventure – the ascent of the highest motorable road in the world.
-After the obligatory “I conquered Khardungla photo” in front of the sign we turn our engines off and freewheel all the way down to the oasis that is Leh where the 17th century, 9 story Royal Palace watches over us.
+We’ve been building up to the climax of the adventure – the ascent of Khardungla, considered by many to be the highest motorable road in the world.
+After the obligatory “I conquered Khardungla photo” in front of the sign we turn our engines off and freewheel all the way down to the oasis that is Leh where the 17th century, 9-story Royal Palace watches over us.

 Your mind will be swirling, trying to remember everything you’ve seen and experienced in the past 14 days as you head home via Delhi.
 The Himalayas have weaved their magic and will be a part of you for the rest of your life.